mncmb/ninevox/readme.md

 - add more vulns and misconfigs
     - bring in interesting AD misconfigs, see https://github.com/Orange-Cyberdefense/GOAD and https://github.com/Marshall-Hallenbeck/red_team_attack_lab
 - add ADCS vulns
+- add webclient service to servers
+- add donkey as local admin to servers

 ## references, etc.
 This project is based on or influenced by